frk1/steamhourboostv2/README.md

 To use it you will need to acquire a bot token from *@BotFather*.
 Google on how to do that.

-Execute `npm run telebot` once and it will create an empty `telebot.json`.
-Set your bot token  and start the bot again.
+Upon first execution steamhourboost will create an empty `telebot.json`.
+Set your bot token and restart the script.

 To find out your id just write anything to the bot.
 If you are not authorised it will tell you your id.

 Set your id as `admin_id` in the `telebot.json`.
-Now you can start your telegram bot using `npm run pm2`.
+Now restart the script.

 That's it!
 Your bot is now waiting for your requests.
 Ask him about your tokens!
 Just enter the username (or something close to the username) and it will generate the key: